 An independent review was jointly commissioned by TfL and TOL.
-The route risk assessments and risk model have now been reviewed and updated and have been shared with the wider UK tram industry to help inform industry wide safety standards.
+The route risk assessments and risk model for the London Trams network have now been completed and are subject to regular reviews by TfL and TOL, with processes in place to make sure that learnings from incidents occurring away from the London Trams network are also captured and factored into these regular reviews.
+The findings of this review have been shared with the wider UK tram industry to help inform industry wide safety standard.